limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ![screenshot-21](/assets/images/posts/bulldog-walkthrough/screenshot-21.png)

-To an attacker, a shell is a shell is a shell.
+To an attacker, a shell is a shell is a shell. :imp:

 [1]: https://www.vulnhub.com/entry/bulldog-1,211/
 [2]: https://twitter.com/@frichette_n